jethrodaniel/.dotfiles/README.md

 #### Vim

-Vim settings are managed as a [submodule](https://github.com/jethrodaniel/.vim).
+Vim settings are managed as a [submodule](https://github.com/jethrodaniel/.vim), and can be installed on their own, if desired.

 #### Tmux